Abigail Deveraux: 2011–2022

 Dario forces Abby to leave town with him, but Chad goes to confront them, and Abby is hit by car aimed for Dario when she pushes Chad out of the way.
 Chad and Abby reconcile and plan to remarry in a double wedding with Sonny and Paul, but they're interrupted by Ben, who announces that Will is alive.
 Chad and Abby later remarry in a private ceremony with Andrè and Jennifer in attendance.
 Abby realizes Andrè has feelings for Kate and encourages him to come clean to her.
 Chad and Abby's New Year's Eve party is crashed by Vivian Alamain and her long-lost son with Stefano, Stefan.
 Stefan seizes control of DiMera by getting the board to appoint him as CEO, and Abby conspires with Chad to have him removed, but Stefan develops a crush on Abby.

 Abby finds Andrè's dead body after learning from Gabi that Andrè stole her company from her.
 Security footage shows a woman that resembles Gabi from the back is seen leaving Andrè's office with the lid to the murder weapon.
 Abby has a hard time dealing with Andrè's death and Stefan discovers Abby has dissociative identity disorder after meeting Abby's alter, Gabby.
 Gabby later tries to attack Vivian with a fire poker, and Stefan convinces her to give him her coat and the lid.
 After Stefan helps Gabby come to terms with the fact that she isn't the real Gabi Hernandez, another alter, named Dr. Laura, emerged.
 Dr. Laura tells Stefan that Abby killed Andrè.

 In September 2020, Abigail returns to Salem.

+Reception

+In 2020, Charlie Mason from Soaps She Knows placed Abigail at #21 on their list of the 35 most memorable characters from Days of Our Lives, saying that "Even if it hadn't been for that whole murdering-André thing, Kate Mansi and Marci Miller's character was always bound to develop a split personality: She is, after all, the offspring of a saint (No. 27 [Jennifer]) and, however repentant, a born sinner (No. 29 [Jack])."